 Students are proud to attend Korea University and that shows when it comes to their school spirit.
 The school color is crimson and the symbol of both Korea University and Korea is the tiger.
 The tiger is important because represents KU’s spirit of courage, determination, agility and dignity.
 Also, if you hear music coming from the clock tower of the liberal arts building at 9am every morning, you are listening to the school song.

-6. You can go ice skating
+6. You can go ice skating on campus

 The KU ice rink is open year round for both students and the public.
 Perhaps this helped notable university alum, Kim Yuna win gold in the 2010 olympics for figure skating!

-7. They have an amazing library
+7. Korea University has an amazing library

 KU’S four libraries hold 2.7 million books making it one of the largest academic library systems in South Korea!
 You don’t even need to step into a library in order to rent a book you are interested in; you can simply reserve your book online and then pick it up at one of the library machines (which looks like a vending machine) around campus.